 - No empty slots?
 Change the satellite office or reload the page.
 Slots will be available if an applicant who reserved it fails to pay on time.

-- Search for slots during 12 noon and 9 pm.
+- Search for slots between 12 noon and 9 pm.

 - Look for mall satellite offices aside from the main DFA offices.
 No need to leave the province to get your passport renewed.

-- Make up your mind as soon as possible, if you’ll take the vacant slot or not.
+- Make up your mind about whether you’ll take the vacant slot as soon as possible.
 You don’t know how many Filipinos are aiming for that date.
 You might lose the slot in a blink of an eye.

 - Always have a strong internet connection for a faster booking appointment.